 “People with migraine actually have differences in the structure of their blood vessels – this is something you are born with,” said the study’s lead author, Brett Cucchiara, MD, Associate Professor of Neurology.
 “These differences seem to be associated with changes in blood flow in the brain, and it’s possible that these changes may trigger migraine, which may explain why some people, for instance, notice that dehydration triggers their headaches.”

 The study involved 170 people divided into three groups: a control group with no headaches, those with migraine with aura and those with migraine without aura.
 The researchers found that an incomplete Willis was more common in the group with migraine with aura (73%) and the migraine without aura (67%) compared to the control group (51%).
-They used magnetic resonance angiography to determine blood vessel stricture and a noninvasive magnetic resonance imaging method called Arterial spin labeling (ASL) developed at the University of Pennsylvania to measure changes in the cerebral blood flow.
+They used magnetic resonance angiography to determine blood vessel stricture and a noninvasive magnetic resonance imaging method called Arterial spin labelling (ASL) developed at the University of Pennsylvania to measure changes in the cerebral blood flow.

 “Abnormalities in both the circle of Willis and blood flow were most prominent in the back of the brain, where the visual cortex is located.
 This may help explain why the most common migraine auras consist of visual symptoms such as seeing distortions, spots, or wavy lines,” said the study’s senior author, John Detre, MD, Professor of Neurology and Radiology.